 I post this every year as a tribute to my mother.

 I lost my Mom 10 days after my return home from Iraq in 2003.
+When your mama passes, she takes a little bit of your soul with her.

 This is what I delivered as her Eulogy: